s-broda/ARCHModels.jl/docs/src/index.md

   * Standardized Hansen Skewed ``t``
   * Standardized Generalized Error Distribution

-For instance, a GARCH(1,1) model with a conditional mean from an AR(1) model with normally distributed errors can be esimated by
+For instance, a GARCH(1,1) model with a conditional mean from an AR(1) model with normally distributed errors can be estimated by
 `fit(GARCH{1,1}, data; meanspec=AR{1}, dist=StdNormal)`.

 In addition, the following multivariate models are supported: